Russell Means: Acting

-From 1992 to 2012, Means appeared as an actor in numerous films and television movies, first as the chief Chingachgook in The Last of the Mohicans.
+From 1992 to 2004, Means appeared as an actor in numerous films and television movies, first as the chief Chingachgook in The Last of the Mohicans.
 He appeared as Arrowhead in the made-for-TV movie The Pathfinder (1996), his second appearance in a movie adapted from a novel by James Fenimore Cooper.
-He appeared in Natural Born Killers (1994), as Jim Thorpe in Windrunner (1994), as Sitting Bull in Buffalo Girls (1995), and had a cameo in the miniseries Into the West (2005).
+He appeared in Natural Born Killers (1994), as Jim Thorpe in Windrunner (1994), as Sitting Bull in Buffalo Girls (1995), and appeared in 3 episodes of the miniseries Into the West (2005) as the older Running Fox.

 He was a voice actor in Disney's third highest-selling feature film Pocahontas (1995) and its sequel Pocahontas II: Journey to a New World (1998), playing the title character's father, Chief Powhatan.
 Means was a guest actor in the 1997 Duckman episode "Role With It", in which Duckman takes his family on an educational trip to a "genuine Indian reservation" – which turns out to be a casino.
 Means appeared as Billy Twofeathers in Thomas & the Magic Railroad (2000).

-Means starred in Pathfinder, a 2007 movie about Vikings battling Native Americans in the New World.
+Means starred in Pathfinder, a 2003 movie about Vikings battling Native Americans in the New World.
 Means co-starred in Rez Bomb from director Steven Lewis Simpson, the first feature he acted in on his native Pine Ridge Indian Reservation.
 He appeared alongside Tamara Feldman, Trent Ford, and Chris Robinson.
 Means was also a prominent contributor to Steven Lewis Simpson's feature documentary about Pine Ridge Indian Reservations, A Thunder-Being Nation.

 In 2004, Means made a guest appearance on the HBO program Curb Your Enthusiasm.
 Means played Wandering Bear, an American Indian with skills in landscaping and herbal medicine.